elliottback/thttpd/README.md

 # thttpd

-A fork of thttpd v2.29 that compiles under GCC 14
+A fork of [thttpd](https://acme.com/software/thttpd/) v2.29 that compiles under GCC 14.